maciejczarnacki/face.py/README.md

 ### Unimportant matters

-For clarity, the code in face.py file does not meet the PEP-8 recommendation for line length.
+For clarity, the code in face.py file does not meet the PEP 8 recommendation for line length.